NucleusPowered/site-v1/docs/modules/chat.md

 chat that colour by default.
 This can be overridden by players who can use colour codes in their chat.

 Like `namecolour`, this accepts both named colours and single character colour codes.

+## Default Chat Styles (from 0.11)

+If you have a compatible permissions plugin installed, setting a player's (or their group's) `chatstyle` permission option will set the style of their chat automatically.
+This can be overridden by players who can use colour codes in their chat.

+`chatstyle` can accept multiple styles which are comma separated, and both single character and named styles are accepted.
+To set the style as bold and italic, set the `chatstyle` option to `l,o` or `bold,italic`.